Bead Glossary A to J

 BROOCH or BROACH

-Any decorative piece of jewellery that may be pinned to clothing.
+Any decorative piece of jewellery that can be pinned to clothing typically using a brooch back or button fastener.

 BUGLE BEADS

-Short thin tubes of glass (usually less than 2mm thick).
-Made by drawing out a long tube of glass and then cutting it into shorter lengths.
-Good for shine and swing.
-Think fringing on flappers’ dresses.
-Read our Guide To Bugle Beads. or click to view a selection of our Bugle Beads.
+Short thin tubes of glass which are usually less than 2mm thick.
+They are made by drawing out a long tube of glass and then cutting this it into shorter lengths.
+They are good for shine and swing and were famously used on flappers’ dresses in the 1920s.
+Read more in our informative Guide To Bugle Beads, or click to view a selection of our Bugle Beads.

 Above are a number of hexagonally faceted vintage emerald glass Bugle Beads from the 1920s.